On Building Theories of History

 Concept & Importance

-Everyone has a theory of history, an explanation of why the world is how it is, an understanding of how the world changes and has changed.
-Everyone has to: without an understanding of how the world works, no matter how faulty, we would be prohibited from acting in what we believe is a safe way to achieve our goals, whether big or small.
+Everyone has a theory of history, in that everyone has an explanation of why the world is how it is and an understanding of how the world changes and has changed.
+Everyone has to: without an understanding of how the world works, no matter how faulty, implicit, or subconscious, we would be prohibited from acting in what we believe is the right way to achieve our goals, whether big or small.
 Few people could tell you plainly that they are social or technological determinists, or adherents of great man theory.
 But everyone, if asked, can give reasons why some event or another happened, and whether, or why, it might happen again in the future.

-That is to say, we don’t just explain things with our theories of history; we act on them.
+We don’t just explain things with our theories of history.
+We act on them.
 If you believe that individuals have the power to significantly shape history, for example, you might be more inclined to make things happen yourself.
 If you believe that technology drives historical change, you might specifically try to invent new technologies.
 If, on the other hand, you believe that the fate of the world has already been decided, or if you believe that history is inevitably heading in a certain direction, you may be less inclined to take a stand.
 After all, if it’s going to happen, then it’s going to happen.
-Therefore, if we’re trying to change the world in a major way, it’s vital that we come to believe the true theory of history.
-We need the true theory of history in order to act in the right way to improve the world, and we need to accurately predict the results of our actions.
-If we have an incorrect theory of history, we run the risk of producing unknown and possibly catastrophic consequences.

 It’s important here to note the distinction between the true theory of history, and the “true” theory of history that we’re aiming for.
-The true theory of history will be unmanageably complex, because the number of factors that actually influence what happens in the world is very large.
-Because of its complexity, the true theory of history will be difficult to use to explain what’s going on in the world.
+The true theory of history will be unmanageably complex, because the number of factors that actually influence what happens in the world is incalculably large.
+Because of its complexity, the true theory of history will be difficult, if not impossible, to use to explain what’s going on in the world.
 In aiming for the “true” theory of history, we are assuming the power law: we are assuming that there will be a small number of factors that have disproportionately large effects on the world, or that can explain the existence of other factors.
 We are aiming for a theory that generally explains how things happen in the world.
 Going forward, we will drop the quotation marks and stipulate that the true theory of history is the theory that takes into account the core causes contributing to the world as it exists, making it comprehensible and usable to us mere mortals.

 There are at least three psychological reasons for why most people are deterred from finding the true theory of history.
-The first is that the vast majority of people only have an implicit theory of history.
-(Which is to say: most people do not even have the concept of a theory of history.)
-Here’s the problem with relying on your implicit theory of history: it’s wrong, without a doubt.
+The first is that the vast majority of people only have an implicit, or subconscious, theory of history.
+In other words, most people do not even have the concept of a theory of history.
+The problem with relying on your implicit theory of history is that it’s wrong, without a doubt.
 The world is complex, and your theory of history has to explain how everything in the world works.
-So, without explicitly trying to improve your theory of history, there is no hope: there will be countless things that you have not had the time or the psychological freedom to take into account.
+Without explicitly trying to improve your theory of history, there is no hope: there will be countless things that you have not had the time or perspective to take into account.
 Improving your theory of history implicitly is not systematic enough to work.

 These are just a few of the psychological barriers that prevent people from making progress towards the true theory of history.
 But there’s a simpler, more practical problem: the world is complex.
 In order to understand it, you need the right methodology, and you need a huge amount of properly processed data.